Skip to main content

 All nurse appointments are face to face and that a majority of nurse practitioner and GP appointments are face to face.

-As of the 15th of April 2024, we are operating a total triage model and all request for GP appointments need to be submitted via the online platform.
-Should you not be able to use the online form, please speak to one of the reception team, who will gladly put the request through on your behalf.
+Systmconnect questionnaires are open between the hours of 8am – 6.30pm, Should you not be able to use the online form, please speak to one of the reception team, who will gladly put the request through on your behalf.

 Routine appointments